Olive Township District No. 1 School: History

 In 1960, the school was sold to a private individual, and in 1994 it was converted to a private residence.
+In 2011, the schoolhouse was donated to the Olive Township Historical Society, which currently operates it as a museum.

 Description

 The Olive Township District No. 1 School is a one-story gable-roof one-room school covered with clapboard, measuring 36 feet by 26 feet.
 It has an open belfry and a turned-column front porch on the front.
 The front facade has a double-entry door but no windows.
 Each side contains five square-head double-hung six-over-six windows, of which three are original and two were added in 1935.
 A rear garage extension was added to the building in 1994/96 during renovation.

 On the interior, the interior was a single classroom with a maple floor, vertical tongue-and-groove boarding on the walls up to window sill height, and plastered upper walls and ceiling.
 Small toilet areas were located in one corner.
 During renovation, much of the interior finishing was retained, including the blackboards and light fixtures.
 The toilet area was converted to a single bathroom, and a kitchen and bedroom added.